-$$H{i}(z) = z{i}^{k} - \exp\left(\ln\left(p(z{k})\right) - \ln\left(p(z{k}^{'})\right) - \ln\left(1 - Q(z{k})\right)\right)$$ (15)
+$$H_i(z) = z_i^k - \exp\left(\ln(p(z_k)) - \ln(p(z_k'))\right) - \ln(1 - Q(z_k))\right)$$ (13)

-Where:
+where:

-$$Q(z{k}) = \exp\left(\ln(p(z{k})) - \ln(p(z{k}^{'})) + \ln\left(\sum{k\neq j}^{n} \frac{1}{z{k} - z{j}}\right)\right)$$ (16)
+$$Q(z{k}) = \exp\left(\ln(p(z{k})) - \ln(p(z{k}^{'})) + \ln\left(\sum{k \neq j}^{n} \frac{1}{z{k} - z{j}}\right)\right)$$ (14)

-This solution is applying when it is necessary
+this solution is applying when it is necessary

-4. The implementation of simultaneous methods in a parallel computer
+4 The implementation of simultaneous methods in a parallel computer

 The main problem of the simultaneous methods is that the necessary time needed for the convergence is increased with the increasing of the degree of the polynomial.
 The parallelization of these algorithms will improve the convergence time.
 Researchers usually adopt one of the two following approaches to parallelize root finding algorithms.
-One approach is to reduce the total number

-- of iterations as implemented by Miranker [18, 19], Schedler [20] and Winogard [21].
-Another approach is to reduce the computation time per iteration, as reported in [22, 23, 24, 25].
+One approach is to reduce the total number of iterations as implemented by Miranker [31, 32], Schedler [10] and Winogard [24].
+Another approach is to reduce the computation time per iteration, as reported in [18, 22, 23, 25].
 There are many schemes for simultaneous approximations of all roots of a given polynomial.
-Several works on different methods and issues of root finding have been reported in [26, 27, 28, 29, 30, 31].
-How- - ever, Durand-Kerner and Ehrlich methods are the most practical choices among them [32].
+Several works on different methods and issues of root finding have been reported in [11, 16, ?, 28, 34, 33].
+However, Durand-Kerner and Ehrlich methods are the most practical choices among them [6].
 These two methods have been extensively studied for parallelization due to their following advantages.
 The computation involved in these methods has some inherent parallelism that can be suitably exploited by SIMD machines.
-Moreover, they have fast rate of convergence (quadratic for the Durand-Kerner - 105 method and cubic for the Ehrlich).
-Various parallel algorithms reported for these methods can be found in [33, 10, 11?, 34, 24].
-Freeman and Bane [11] presented two parallel algorithms on a local memory MIMD computer with the compute-to communication time ratio O(n).
-However, their algorithms require each processor to communicate its current approximation to all other processors - at the end of each iteration.
+Moreover, they have fast rate of convergence (quadratic for the Durand-Kerner method and cubic for the Ehrlich).
+Various parallel algorithms reported for these methods can be found in [19, 26, 27, ?, 21, 23].
+Freeman and Bane [27] presented two parallel algorithms on a local memory MIMD computer with the computeto communication time ratio O(n).
+However, their algorithms require each processor to communicate its current approximation to all other processors at the end of each iteration.
 Therefore they cause a high degree of memory conflict.
-Recently the author in [19] proposed two versions of parallel algorithm for the Durand-Kerner method, and Aberth method on model of Optoelectronic Transpose Interconnection System (OTIS).
+Recently the author in [32] proposed two versions of parallel algorithm for the Durand-Kerner method, and Aberth method on an on model of Optoelectronic Transpose Interconnection System (OTIS).
 The algorithms are mapped on an OTIS-2D torus using N processors.
-This solution need N processors to compute - 115 N roots, that it is not practical (is not suitable to compute large polynomial's degrees).
+This solution need N processors to compute N roots, that it is not practical (is not suitable to compute large polynomial's degrees).
 Until then, the related works are not able to compute the root of the large polynomial's degrees (higher then 1000) and with small time.

-Finding polynomial roots rapidly and accurately it is our objective, with the apparition of the CUDA(Compute Unified Device Architecture), finding the roots of polynomials becomes rewarding and very interesting, CUDA adopts a totally new computing architecture to use the hardware resources provided by GPU in order to offer a stronger computing ability to the massive data computing.
-In [14] we proposed the first implantation of the root finding polynomials method on GPU (Graphics Processing Unit), which is the Durand-Kerner 125 method.
+Finding polynomial roots rapidly and accurately it is our objective, with the apparition of the CUDA(Compute Unified Device Architecture), finding the roots of polynomials becomes rewarding and very interesting, CUDA adopts a totally new computing architecture to use the hardware resources provided by GPU in order to offer a stronger computing ability to the massive data computing.in [8] we proposed the first implantation of the root finding polynomials method on GPU (Graphics Processing Unit), which is the Durand-Kerner method.
 The main result prove that a parallel implementation is 10 times as fast as the sequential implementation on a single CPU for high degree polynomials that is greater than about 48000.
-Indeed, in this paper we present a parallel implementation of Aberth method on GPU, more details are discussed in the following of this paper.
+Indeed, in this paper we present a parallel implementation of Aberth's method on GPU, more details are discussed in the following of this paper.

-130 5.
-A parallel implementation of Aberth method
+5 A parallel implementation of Aberth's method

-5.1.
-Background on the GPU architecture
+5.1 Background on the GPU architecture